Zanzibar Women Soldiers

 When it was part of the British Empire, Zanzibar benefited from trade and a considerable amount of engineering and building work in Zanzibar Town.
 These works included the construction of the deep-water harbor and the draining of the old creek that had, up until then, made Stone Town an island.
 All the more surprising that when the British finally gave back Zanzibar her independence in 1963, the Sultan was reinstated as sovereign, and almost all of the wealth and power was handed back to the old Arab families.

 Only during the 1990s, after the government became more moderate, was the new primary industry of Zanzibar able to get started.
 Although relatively small, tourism is far from the primary earner for the country and is expected to continue under the responsible and ecologically sound policies of President Salmin Amour.
 In 1963, Britain finally granted Zanzibar its independence, handing over power to the alliance government and reinstating the Sultan as a constitutional monarch.
-Unfortunately, Sultan Abdullah failed to live long enough to take power, dying in the autumn after having both legs amputated.
+Unfortunately, Sultan Abdullah failed to live long enough to take control, dying in the autumn after having both legs amputated.
 His son Jamshid instead took the throne.

 At the same time, the coastal strip was ceded to Kenya, which obtained independence two days later.